OmarShafie/hadith/README.md

 - *Predict Missing / Missing check
   - Connectivity who could be missing between any 2 rawi?
 - *Knowledge Extraction: Extract tags/grades from Narrator Discription
+  - add rawi/hadith notes and tags: weak in arabic-evidency- israeliyat - marfoo3 7ukmn -
+  - fill missing grades + add more grading sources
+  - validate connectivity (time & place)
+- *Information Retrieval: search for hadith (content) full ranking system
   - prefix and suffix + ignore punctuations?
   - color code each route/chain as visual analysis
   - combine the "Zeyadat" narrations into one steched narration and color code links to highlight sources
+- Indexing:
+  - find pages in websites /chapters in books that are linked/discussing a specific hadith

 Ready Features:
 - *Visulaize Sankey diagram of Hadiths of any rawi in bukhari